Epigene/complete_payment_systems/README.md

 ```

 ### Build a payment request
-Instantiate a CPS::Request object, passit a hash with parameters:
+Instantiate a CPS::Request object, pass it a hash with parameters:
 ```ruby
 hash = {
   order: (Time.now.to_i),            # Pass the unique purchase ID here